Qatir (syrup): Ingredients and Preparation

 Qatir is usually prepared by boiling sugar in water, lemon juice is added to prevent sugar from crystalizing, lemon juice can accelerate breaking down sucrose into fructose and glucose.

-The syrup is ordinarily scented with rose water or orange flower water, the exact ingredients and quantities may vary depending on the dish the qatir was made for.
+The syrup is ordinarily scented with rose water or orange flower water, the exact ingredients and quantities may vary depending on the dish.

 Some recipes may call for different sweeteners, such as honey as a "healthier" option.

 Usage

 Qatir is used in a wide array of desserts, including but not limited to knafeh, baklava, qatayef, mutabbaq, and harisseh, it can be used hot or cold, and the desserts it can be added to can be hot or cold.
 The syrup may also be added while still boiling to some desserts, or be used when cold as a dip for some others.
 Qatir can be stored in a refrigerator for an extended period of time.

 Arab cooks often forgo baking with sugar directly in the desserts and instead add sweetness by drizzling qatir onto the dessert after it is cooked, or even drenching it in qatir.
 Knafeh-dough based pastries, semolina cakes like basbousa, and baklava are typically not sweet on their own.

 Such syrups are also used in Balkan cuisine, as many Balkan desserts are not sweet on their own, Greek or Balkan desserts that are soaked in syrup are called siropiasta.